nherson/brewski/README.md

 Additional Tools
 ---
 There is a script to discover Tilt Hydrometers in `cmd/tilt-finder`.
 Use `go run cmd/tilt-finder/main.go` or `go build ./cmd/tilt-finder && ./tilt-finder` to run.
 The script will listen for Bluetooth LE advertisements.
-When a Tilt is found, it will print the color discovered along with the address that can be used in the `brewski` configuration to record measurements.
+When a Tilt is found, it will print the color discovered.
+Remember that Tilt Hydrometers standing straight up go into an idle mode and stop advertising data!

 Todo
 ---
-* Tests for existing codebase
+* Tests for Tilt
 * Example setting up raspberry pi with brewski, influxdb, and grafana
 * Configuration file support
+* Rewrite executable into something more versatile and well thought out
+* Remove device categorization